There's a reason the Knight in Shining Armor needs the shining armor—and the weapons.

 - Sayaka Miki.
 After learning the first Awful Truth of becoming a Magical Girl and having a heart-to-heart with Kyouko who tells her that she is better off battling witches for her own rewards than to protect others, she still chooses to continue to stay a hero.
 However, when her Locked Out of the Loop friend Hitomi admits to having also been in love with Kyosuke and gives her a day to admit her feelings, which she can't due to the nature of the truth, her ideals begin to gradually shift more and more until she becomes a witch herself.

-- Smoker from One Piece is a Lawful Good one: He seems to realize how many marines, especially the higher ups, are corrupt and follows his own idea of justice instead of the absolute justice that is proposed by the most higher ups.
+- Smoker from One Piece is a Lawful Good one: He seems to realize how many marines, especially the higher-ups, are corrupt and follows his own idea of justice instead of the absolute justice that is proposed by the most higher-ups.
 Yet, despite being constantly screwed over by his own bosses and his allies, he keeps being a marine and hunts pirates.
-He's a example of the second type.
+He's an example of the second type.

 - In Hayate the Combat Butler, Hayate and Hinagiku both qualify.
 Hayate is seen to be extremely cynical due to his horrid childhood, especially in the manga, but simply can't help but help people he sees in need.
 Mostly.
 If he's particularly annoyed with someone (ex: The SC Rangers, Fumi) he will try to avoid getting involved with them but after getting roped into it anyway he always does his best to actually help out.
 Hinagiku is in a similar position, as past experience has also left her quite cynical to the point where she's more likely to snark at a villain's motives than actually be surprised.
 Nevertheless, she is a steadfast Ally of Justice (with a legendary sword or two to prove it) who will leap into action to protect others.
 Both also have a shared trait of helping others even when it would be a detriment to themselves.

 - Sin City: John Hartigan is probably the last good cop in Basin City, up until his forced retirement.
 He doesn't have much to show for it.
-Except the knowledge that he did the right thing, and a friend who stays by his side no matter what.
+Except for the knowledge that he did the right thing and a friend who stays by his side no matter what.

 - Gemini Storm: Elizabeth Rose is a possible saviour of Junessa, yet tends to think of the world around her in a negative light.

-- DC Comics' Hans von Hammer, the Enemy Ace, retains his "Knights of the Sky" view of air combat (refusing to, for example, shoot down an opponent who is out of ammunition) despite how much the realities of war challenge his ideals.
+- The DCU's Hans von Hammer, the Enemy Ace, retains his "Knights of the Sky" view of air combat (refusing to, for example, shoot down an opponent who is out of ammunition) despite how much the realities of war challenge his ideals.

 - Grimjack is this on a good day (on the bad ones, he's Ax-Crazy.)
 This is actually discussed at one point.